tprasadtp/ubuntu-post-install/docs/tasks.md

 !!! bug "Scope of this function"
     This will **NOT** remove PPAs or repositories you have added manually or those added while installing DEB files.

+## Installing Snap packages

+Script can install snap packages from snapstore.
+For example check the default config file.

+!!! warning
+    List mode does not support installing snap packages.
+Its responsibility of the user to separate classic snaps, edge and normal snaps.
+You should specify the classic snaps under `install.snaps.calssic`, edge snaps under `install.snaps.edge` and noral snaps under `install.snaps.normal` in the yaml file.

 ## All In one

 This will perform Following actions.
 (In the following order)